gcarbo01/process-diagram/README.md

 ## Error Handling
 Generally, business processes only detail Error Handling if the error handling itself is a process that requires documentation because it consists of several steps that need to be coordinated across multiple Actors.
 Error Handling is usually considered a technical implementation and is not part of the high-level process design. <br>
-Business Processes only document happy paths and the most important permutations of the mainstream process.
+Business Processes only document happy paths and the most important permutations of the mainstream process. <br>
 <br>
 <br>
 <br>

 ## User Interface Screens